...Simple Steps to Successful Parenting

 improving home cleanliness,

-2. Start small and build upon little successes rather than start too big and fail
+2. Start out small and build upon little successes rather than start too big and fail

 If not can you link it to something that is fun e.g. exercising while watching a favourite tv show.
-Or can there be an acknowledgement/or reward immediately after completing the new habit.
-E.g. computer time after homework is completed.
+Or can there be an acknowledgement immediately after completing the new habit.
+E.g. computer time is after homework is completed.

 It builds commitment and confidence.
 And acknowledging the positive in others helps build good relationships